XinyuKang22/WeTok/Report.md

     2. Possible Reason:
        - *By default the like/dislike button are gray until user click, but scroll down will refresh the view with more posts.*
        - *After delete all posts, the area of ListView become almost zero, user is not able to interact with the component.*
-3. *Open App:*
+3. *Initialize App Problem:*
     1. Problem
        - *When a simulator is used for long time, WeTok app may fail to open, the error message is: Fatal signal 11 (SIGSEGV)...*
     2. Possible Reason and Solution:
-       - *It might because the memory or storage usage.
-You may try to wipe data or use another simulator.*
+       - *It might because the memory or storage usage.You may try to wipe data or use another simulator.*
-4. *Open App:*
+4. *Search Problem:*
+    1. Problem
+       - *After search post by tags, it need to click twice back arrow to return previous page.*
+    2. Possible Reason and Solution:
+       - *It's because the page when you're typing tags is a individual page.
+You may just click twice to go back.*
+5. *Problem:*
+    1. Problem
+       - **
+    2. Possible Reason and Solution:
+       - **
+6. *Problem:*
+    1. Problem
+       - **
+    2. Possible Reason and Solution:
+       - **

 ## **Testing Summary**